ietf-wg-cellar/matroska-specification/notes.md

 **SHOULD** be eligible to be automatically selected as the default track for a given language.
 If no tracks in a given language have the Default flag set, then all tracks in that language are eligible for automatic selection.
-This can be used to indicate that a track provides "regular service" suitable for users with default settings, as opposed to specialized services, such as commentary, hearing-impaired captions, or descriptive audio.
+This can be used to indicate that a track provides "regular service" that is suitable for users with default settings, as opposed to specialized services, such as commentary, hearing-impaired captions, or descriptive audio.

 The `Matroska Player` **MAY** override the Default flag for any reason, including